incf-nidash/nidm-specs/README.md

 describe an extension the the W3C PROV standard for the domain of human brain mapping.

-The goals of this repo are to foster collaboration among the standards developers working on the NI-DM model, and to provide a common location where users of NI-DM can find rlated information and resources.
+The goals of this repo are to foster collaboration among the standards developers working on the NI-DM model, and to provide a common location where users of NI-DM can find related information and resources.